kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

   (idx_manual, _) = sample.manual({0:4000, 1:1000, 2:1000, 3:2400}, sampling_type='number', test_selection_option=1)

-In this example we are not interested in generating test samples, so we can suppress returning those.
 The verbose information will tell us how sample densities compare in terms of percentage of samples in each cluster:

 .. code-block:: text